H-1B Overview

 - The approval notice will be sent to ISSS

-- For employees outside the US, the sponsoring department will send the approval notice to the employee, who can apply for the H-1B visa at the US Embassy in their home country.
+- For employees outside the U.S., the sponsoring department will send the approval notice to the employee, who can apply for the H-1B visa at the U.S. Embassy in their home country.

-*An approval is not guaranteed, as the decision is solely at the discretion of USCIS.
+- *An approval is not guaranteed, as the decision is solely at the discretion of USCIS.

 Additional information:

-- If an employee already has H-1B status and is changing employers (to JMU), who may begin employment with JMU once the H-1B petition has been filed and the case is considered pending.
-They may continue with employment at JMU for up to 240 days.
-The 240-day rule also applies to JMU employees who file a timely extension of stay on their current H-1B status.
+- If an employee already has H-1B status and is changing employers (to JMU), they may begin employment with JMU once the H-1B petition has been filed, the case is considered pending, and the start date listed on the H-1B petition has passed.

 JMU Policies